Skip to main content

 Kincaid’s Statement on Antisemitic Attack Against Jewish Student in Seattle

-This is a deeply disturbing case of antisemitism targeting a 15 year old Jewish girl at her high school in Seattle.
+What happened to a 15-year-old Jewish girl at Nathan Hale High School in Seattle is not just deeply disturbing.
+It is a case study in how antisemitism spreads when institutions fail to confront it and in how that failure, left unchecked, produces something genuinely terrifying.
 This is racism.
 This is hate.
 This is evil.
-What the other students did to her is unconscionable and so is the failure of the school system to protect her.
-I call upon the Mayor of Seattle, the Governor of Washington, the State Attorney General, and all city, state, and federal representatives to condemn this act without hesitation.
-I urge them to fully investigate the students and staff involved, and to offer their unwavering support to the victim and her family.
+And the response from the school system made it worse.
+I call upon the Mayor of Seattle, the Governor of Washington, the State Attorney General, and all city, state, and federal representatives to condemn this attack without hesitation.
+I urge them to fully investigate every student and staff member involved and to offer their unwavering support to the victim and her family.
 The people of Seattle and the entire state of Washington should be horrified that this happened.
 We should be embarrassed.
 We should be ashamed.
 There is an infection of evil spreading in our country, and this case is one of the most chilling symptoms.
-I fear what the students who committed this act may be capable of as adults if this hatred is left unchecked.
-Case Outline : Antisemitism at Nathan H...
+I fear what the students ...

 Kincaid’s Gun Control Policy

-I feel there has been a big hole in the debate on gun control policy.
-The focus has been on laws that will do little or nothing to protect people from the daily street crime happening across the country.
-There has never been enough focus on stolen handguns and on preventing guns from being stolen in the first place.
-As you know, home invasions and car thefts happen every day, and many times this results in guns being stolen.
-A criminal should not be able to simply break a glass window and walk away with a bag full of guns in a matter of minutes.
+Gun Safety That Works: Stopping Gun Theft Before It Happens There is a significant gap in the national debate on gun control policy.
+The overwhelming focus has been on laws that do little or nothing to protect people from the daily street crime happening in communities across the country.
+Far too little attention has been paid to stolen handguns and to preventing guns from being stolen in the first place.
+Home invasions and vehicle thefts happen every day, and in many cases they result in firearms being stolen.
+A criminal should not be able to smash a car window and walk away with a bag full of guns in a matter of minutes.
+Yet right now, in most of America, that is exactly what can happen with minimal consequence for anyone.
+Only 16 states and the District of Columbia require gun owners to report a lost or stolen firearm.
+Think about that for a moment.
 There is no federal law requiring the secure storage of guns.
-A child safety lock may come with a gun, but there is no real requirement that you use it, and that does not prevent a gun from being stolen the way a lock box or safe would.
-A few states have laws requiring the safe storage of guns, but most do not.
-Right now, someone can leave a gun in the glove box of a car, and if that gun is stolen and later used in a crime, nothi...
+A child safety lock may be included with a firearm purch...